hainsdominic/async-love/README.md

 ## Installation

+You have two options.
+One uses github's gists and the other one uses a custom made firebase/react application.

+### Option 1

 Create a file named credentials.h in the include/ folder.

 Add these lines:
 ```cpp
 const char *mySSID = "<SSID (Wifi name)>";